Unidata/netcdf/NUG/DAP2.md

 ## DAP2 Reserved Keywords {#dap2_reserved_keywords}

 In the OPeNDAP DAP2 protocol, there are a number of reserved keywords.
 These keywords are case insensitive and if you use one as a netCDF variable name, you may encounter odd behavior such as case changes (depending on the client DDS/DAS parser).
-The list of reserved keywords as used by the netCDF-C library parser are as follows:
+The list of reserved keywords as used by the netCDF C library parser are as follows:

 - alias
 - array